By-Laws of the Bonneville Bicycle Club

 - Duties of the President

-- Oversee and supervise, subject to the concurrence of the Board of Directors, the operations of the club.
+- Assist and ensure every board member in performing their board responsibility.
+Oversee and supervise, subject to the concurrence of the Board of Directors, the operations of the club, including signing contracts and commitments on behalf of the club.

-- Solicit and appoint members for special committees.
+- Solicit and appoint members for special committees, including banquet and awards committee.

-- Prepare and maintain a budget and exercise financial responsibility for the ongoing activities of the club.
+- Prepare and maintain a budget and exercise financial responsibility for the ongoing activities of the club, including reviewing financial and tax records.

 - Duties of the Vice President